Contact information

 - Lecturer at Trinity College, Oxford

+Adrian aims to understand the pathogenesis of chronic debilitating tendon disease.
+Tendinopathy accounts for over 20% of primary care consultations and represents a growing healthcare challenge in an active and increasingly ageing population.
+Recognising critical cells involved in tendinopathy is essential in developing therapeutics to meet this challenge.
 Adrian has applied combined single cell transcriptomics and surface proteomics to identify novel tendon cell sub-types in diseased and healthy human tendon.
-For the first time, he has shown that human tendon harbours multiple distinct COL1A1/2 expressing tenocyte populations in addition to endothelial cells, T-cells, and monocytes.
+For the first time, he showed that human tendon harbours multiple distinct COL1A1/2 expressing tenocyte populations in addition to endothelial cells, T-cells, and monocytes.
 Adrian is interested in the temporal-spatial interaction of particular tendon cell sub-types in the pathogenesis of chronic tendinopathy, for example pro-inflammatory PTX3 cells and signalling pathways.

 Recent publications